This guide will instruct you to send a downlink command from LoRaWAN Server to LoRaWAN Node.

 Done.

-Thanks for the guides?
+Thanks for reaching us.

 I would like my LoRaWAN node to receive the downlink control instantly in realtime.